 Madrid is not only an art capital but also a football one.
 If you are a Real Madrid fan or simply a football fan, make sure you visit one of the most legendary stadiums in the world – Santiago Bernabeu.

 Get yourself a stadium tour and get familiar with the history of the most decorated football club in the world.
-Visit the locker rooms where Christiano Ronaldo and co get ready before a game, walk the tunnel and sit on the bench where Real Madrid’s manager sits every match.
+Visit the locker rooms where Zinedine Zidane, Christiano Ronaldo, and countless other legendary players got ready before their games.
+Walk down the tunnel and sit on the bench where Real Madrid’s manager sits every home game.

 Truly a bucket list experience for every Madridista.

-– Don’t get the audio guide for the tour.
-All sections of the tour have a noisy audio background that makes it impossible to hear your guide.
+Don’t get the audio guide.
+All sections of the tour have a noisy audio background that makes it impossible to hear it.

-Between Plaza Mayor and Mercado de San Miguel, you can find the Guinness certified oldest restaurant continuously operating in the world – Sobrino de Botín.
-It was founded in 1725 by Frenchman Jean Botin and his wife and still serves the original 300 years old recipes.
+Between Plaza Mayor and Mercado de San Miguel, you can find the Guinness-certified oldest continuously operating restaurant in the world – Sobrino de Botín.
+It was founded in 1725 by Frenchman Jean Botin and his wife and still serves its original 300 years old recipes.

 – Francisco De Goya used to work here while waiting to get accepted into the Royal Academy of Fine Arts.